By Mayo Clinic Staff

 - Moisturize the air.
 Use a humidifier, take a steamy shower or sit in the bathroom with the door closed while running a hot shower.
 Moist air might help relieve mild wheezing in some instances.

 - Drink fluids.
 Warm liquids can relax the airway and loosen up sticky mucus in your throat.

 - Avoid tobacco smoke.
-Active or passive smoking can worsen a cough.
+Active or passive smoking can worsen wheezing.

 - Take all prescribed medications.
 Follow the doctor's instructions.